Mercyhurst is a four-year, Catholic, liberal arts university, founded by the Sisters of Mercy in 1926.

-Mercyhurst's main 75-acre campus is set in Erie, Pennsylvania., the state's only port city; the campus is approximately 100 miles from Cleveland, OH and Buffalo, NY and 130 miles north of Pittsburgh, Pennsylvania.
+Mercyhurst's main 75-acre campus is set in Erie, Pennsylvania., the state's only port city; the campus is approximately 100 miles from Cleveland, Ohio, and Buffalo, New York, and 130 miles north of Pittsburgh, Pennsylvania.

 Full-time Graduate Students: 300

-Average class size: 20 and all courses are taught by faculty, not graduate or teaching assistants
+Average class size: 20; All courses are taught by faculty, not graduate or teaching assistants.

 45% male, 55% female

-Geographic distribution - Pennsylvania, New York, Ohio, and more than 31 states and 21 countries
+Geographic distribution: Pennsylvania, New York, Ohio, and more than 43 states and 53 countries.

 The Grotto was named and modeled after the Grotto at Notre Dame University.
 The Grotto was constructed at the peak of the Great Depression, by unemployed laborers who worked with Father Sullivan to construct the Grotto out of thanks for the daily soup kitchen the sisters ran for the poor and out of work.